 Chester Beatty Library

-Contains a wide selection of early books and manuscripts, including sacred texts and manuscripts.
+This exquisite library contains a wide selection of early books and manuscripts, including sacred texts and manuscripts.
 In fact, it even won European Museum of the Year 2002.
 So if that’s not enough reason to go and visit, we don’t know what is.

 - Free entry.